nishkalavallabhi/jekyll-now/_posts/2017-06-23-QAGReadings1.md

 This post is my quick summary of what I understood an article I read, by a team from Microsoft Research, China.

-Question Answering and Question Generation as Dual Tasks Duyu Tang, Nan Duan, Tao Qin and Ming Zhou
+Question Answering and Question Generation as Dual Tasks

+Duyu Tang, Nan Duan, Tao Qin and Ming Zhou

 It can be read on [ArXiv](https://arxiv.org/pdf/1706.02027.pdf)

-Summary about the paper: Question generation and question answering are generally treated as two separate tasks generally speaking.
+Summary about the paper: Question generation and question answering are treated as two separate tasks generally speaking.
 This paper proposes a frame work to treat them both as a "dual" task considering the fact that they are both intrinsically related.
 For learning these tasks, they used bidirectional GRU (Gated Recurrent Unit) based RNN (Recurrent Neural Network) architecture.
-They then evaluate their method using two standard datasets used in Question Answering research - MS MARCO ([Microsoft Machine Reading and Comprehension](http://www.msmarco.org/about.aspx)) and SQuAD ([The Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/)) and show that and conclude that they improve the state of the art for both QA and QG tasks.
+They then evaluate their method using two standard datasets used in Question Answering research - MS MARCO ([Microsoft Machine Reading and Comprehension](http://www.msmarco.org/about.aspx)) and SQuAD ([The Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/)) and conclude that they improve the state of the art for both QA and QG tasks.

 My summary: In the beginning, I thought the paper was well written.
 The algorithm part was reasonably clear, and I was eager to look at the experiment section, although I was also skeptical considering my earlier disappointments about these claims of "improving state of the art" which usually boils down to something like 0.05% improvement in precision or some other measure on some standard dataset.
 I was not wrong.